 Research Track: There is much opportunity for fellow participation in funded and unfunded clinical research, though project selection must take into account the duration of the fellowship as well as the trainee's professional development goals.
 Select, qualified candidates with interest in research-oriented careers and evidence of strong past research/scholarship productivity can be considered for more intensive research experiences to replace some of their clinical training time, though APPCN membership guidelines prohibit <50% clinical time during the course of the fellowship.
 Productivity commensurate to the degree of protected research time will be expected and included in the fellow's individualized training plan.
-Examples of currently funded research projects include: radiotherapy and surgical effects on neurocognitive outcomes and white matter development in pediatric brain tumor survivors; predictors of neurocognition in pediatric leukemia survivors (e.g., sleep, genetic polymorphisms);

-clinical characterization, onset, and causes/consequences of skill loss in autism spectrum disorder; natural history (including neurodevelopment, adherence, and emotional factors) of perinatal HIV/ainfection; executive function in perinatal HIV/AIDS.
+Examples of currently funded research projects include: radiotherapy and surgical effects on neurocognitive outcomes and white matter development in pediatric brain tumor survivors; clinical characterization, onset, and causes/consequences of skill loss in autism spectrum disorder; natural history (including neurodevelopment, adherence, and emotional factors) of perinatal HIV infection; executive function in perinatal HIV/AIDS.

 Fellows on this track are expected to participate in project selection and design, data collection (if applicable), coding, analysis, and manuscript preparation.
-The process of project selection is expected to begin soon after the start of fellowship to allow sufficient time for project execution.
-Fellows are required to present their fellowship research at a regional or national conference at least once (this presentation may be virtual due to COVID-19 related travel barriers) and to submit at least one manuscript for peer-review during the course of fellowship.
+Fellows are required to present their fellowship research at a regional or national conference at least once and to submit at least one manuscript for peer-review during the course of fellowship.
+In order to accomplish these goals, fellows are granted the option of selecting a minor rotation dedicated to research.

 Scholarship Track: Fellows on this track are expected to select a scholarship mentor and develop a plan for completion of at least one scholarly product during the course of fellowship.
-The selected scholarly product will require approval of the Training Director prior to commencing work on the project.
-Submission of an original manuscript/product for peer review is required prior to graduation.
-Essential distinctions between the scholarship and research track are that with the scholarship track, 1) there is no data analysis and/or hypothesis being tested and 2) presentation at a conference is not required.
-Examples of qualifying scholarly products include, but may not be limited to, case studies, book chapters, review articles, and MedEd Portal submissions.
+Fellows are required to present their project at a regional or national conference and/or submit an original manuscript/product for peer review prior to graduation.
+Essential distinctions between the scholarship and research track are that with the scholarship track, 1) data analysis and/or hypothesis testing is not required and 2) development of a manuscript for peer-review is not required.
+Options include but may not be limited to an original research project, case studies, book chapters, review articles, MedEd Portal submission, and quality improvement projects.